The best digital teams build, compose, launch, and iterate faster

 • Compose + Launch: Reusable components from the platform team can scale from one to hundreds of marketing and digital operations teams.
 These teams create a vast array of experiences full of content and creativity that is localized to markets and regions, translated to customers’ preferred languages, and personalized based on the customer segments that a specific user belongs to — all without developer effort needed.

-Chart showing what design and content processes could be
+What design and content could be

 In the new way of working, the processes on the left are performed by platform teams to build reusable components.
 These components are passed to experience teams who can compose and launch many digital experiences.
 Customer feedback loops create a cycle of continuous improvements